ghc-proposals/ghc-proposals/proposals/0000-splitting-out-stable-interfaces-from-th.rst

 -------------------------------------

 We propose to publish two new libraries: ``template-haskell-lift`` and ``template-haskell-quasiquote``.
 These will be shipped with GHC.
+So, they would be boot libraries, but wouldn't include any wired-in identifiers.
+In other words, they would behave as ``bytestring`` or ``containers``, not like ``ghc-internal``.

-They will also be buildable from Hackage.
+They will also be published to and buildable from Hackage.
-They will be buildable with at a *minimum* the last 3 versions of GHC.
+They can be built with the version of GHC they are bundled with, but should additionally be buildable with the previous and next version of GHC also.
+Concretely if ``template-haskell-0.1`` is shipped with GHC-9.14, then it should also be buildable with GHC-9.12 and GHC-9.16.
-The current version of the libraries are compatible with GHC 8.10 and later.
+This is merely a minimum and we wish to have as broad a support range as feasible, eg, the current version of the libraries are compatible with GHC-8.10 up to GHC-9.12 (the present release).

 Their interfaces will be as follows: